bradhowes/SpritePositioner/README.md

 filtering is done in the [Button.swift](./PositionerPlayground.playground/Sources/Button.swift) file in the `regenPositions` routine.

-Clicking on the 'Regen' button will regenerate a new set of positions.
+Clicking on the **Regen** button will regenerate a new set of positions.

 ## Files